nils2/DL2-ZeroVis/blogpost.md

 ### The Main Building Blocks

 FROMAGe operates based on the publicly available OPT-6.7B (Zhang et al., 2022) language model that was initially trained on text-only data using a maximum likelihood objective.
 Following this initial training, the parameters remain frozen.
-Given an input text (e.g. an image caption), a sequence of tokens are extracted with a byte-level BPE tokenizer.
+Given an input text (e.g. an image caption), a sequence of tokens are extracted with a byte-level BPE tokenizer (Sennrich, Haddow & Birch, 2015).

 To extract visual information from an input image corresponding to a caption, FROMAGe’s visual component consists of the pretrained CLIP ViT-L/14 model (Radford et al., 2021).
-The CLIP weights are kept frozen as well .
+The CLIP weights are kept frozen as well.

 ### Integration of Language and Visual Components